rm511130/Physna_User_Manual/README.md

    10) Physical Protection
    11) Risk Assessment
    12) Security Assessment
-   13) System And Communications Protection
+   13) System and Communications Protection
-   14) System And Information Integrity
+   14) System and Information Integrity

     **d) _Cybersecurity Maturity Model Certification (CMMC)_:** Physna is CMMC Level 2 compliant.
 The DoD's Cybersecurity Maturity Model Certification (CMMC) program, which is related to NIST SP800-171, but contains 3 different levels, has additional controls, and requires showing a maturity level.
 Being CMMC compliant requires that companies entrusted with national security information implement cybersecurity standards at progressively advanced levels, depending on the type and sensitivity of the information.
 The program also sets forward the process for information flow down to subcontractors.
    1) CMMC level 1: Safeguard federal contract information.